Notion vs Evernote: Honest comparison in 2026 (I tried both)

 Key Evernote Features

-Web Clipper: The browser extension lets you save full articles, screenshots, and bookmarks to your Evernote notebooks.
+Web Clipper: The browser extension lets you save full articles, screenshots, and bookmarks directly to your notebooks.
+One of the best web clippers out there.

-Notebooks and Tags: Notes go into notebooks, and tags help you organize across categories.
+Notebooks and tags: Notes go into notebooks and you use tags to organize across categories.
+Simple and familiar structure that most people pick up immediately.

-Meetings Audio Notes: You can record voice memos and even transcribe them.
+Audio notes: You can record voice memos and transcribe them.
+Useful for meetings or quick thoughts when you don't want to type.

-Calendar Integration: Evernote links with Google Calendar and Outlook so your notes and events work together.
+Calendar integration: Connects with Google Calendar and Outlook so your notes and events sit together.

 Evernote Pricing